crypto-org-chain/chain-docs/docs/getting-started/staking.md

-    pub last_block_height: BlockHeight, // when was the pool last updated pub last_distribution_time: Timespec, // when was the pool last distributed pub minted: Coin,  // record the number of new coins ever minted, can't exceeds max supply pub tau: Milli,  // a decaying parameter in monetery expansion process }
+    pub last_block_height: BlockHeight, // when was the pool last updated pub last_distribution_time: Timespec, // when was the pool last distributed pub minted: Coin,  // record the number of new coins ever minted, can't exceeds max supply pub tau: u64,  // a decaying parameter in monetery expansion process }
 ```